riscv-europe/summit-website-development/summit/2024/twgs.md

 {% include jumboboxstart.html
     title = "Technical Workgroup Meetings"
-    lead = "The week of the RISC-V Summit starts with one day of technical workgroup meetings."
+    lead = "The week of the RISC-V Summit starts with one day of tutorials and technical workgroup meetings."
 %}

 The technical work groups of RISC-V get the opportunity to meet face-to-face at this first day of the summit.
 Those meetings are only open to members.

+Additionally there are Tutorials, that are open to all.

+## Monday Program Overview

 <div class="d-flex justify-content-center">
 <table class="my-4 table table-striped table-sm" style="width: 75%">